dmhendricks/wordpress-base-plugin/README.md

 This is a boilerplate WordPress plugin featuring namespace autoloading and integration with [Carbon Fields](https://github.com/htmlburger/carbon-fields).
 It is intended to be used as a starting point for creating WordPress plugins.
 It contains several examples and dependencies to get you started.

-It may also be used as the means of [separating custom code](http://www.billerickson.net/core-functionality-plugin/) from the theme.
+It may also be used as the means of [separating custom code](http://www.billerickson.net/core-functionality-plugin/) from the theme or [extending a child theme](https://www.wp-code.com/wordpress-snippets/wordpress-grandchildren-themes/).

 ### Contributing